 Interest Rate Legal Limits

 In our last example, the APR was 92%, in Canada this is over the legal limit.
-In fact, the legal limit for Canadians is at most, 60% APR including fees and charges.
-There is an exception to this legal limit, the payday loan industry is regulated provincially and has different legal limits.
+In fact, the legal limit for Canadians is 60% APR including fees and charges.
+There is an exception to this legal limit, payday loans.
+The payday loan industry is regulated provincially and has different legal limits.

-A payday loan is a last resort loan in which you borrow an amount of money you must repay by your next payday; this is typically a two week period (learn more about payday loans and the cycle of debt they create).
-Payday lenders charge high interest rates and fees to their customers in order to make short term profit.
-Here is a chart presenting the legal interest rate limits allowed for payday loans per province.
+A payday loan is a last resort loan in which you are lent an amount of money you must repay by your next payday; this is typically a two week period.
+Payday lenders charge high-interest rates and fees to their customers in order to make short-term profit.
+Here is a chart presenting the legal limits allowed for payday loans per province.

 Understanding interest rates can help you make better financial choices.
-It will help you build your credit score while saving money in the long term.
+It will help you build a healthy credit score while saving money in the long term.
 It is important for you to negotiate your loan agreements and search for the lowest possible rates.
-Make sure you are fully aware of the annual percentage rate and compare them before you make any final decisions.
+Make sure you are fully aware of the annual percentage rates you are being offered and compare them before you make any final decisions.
 Organizing your finances and building a budget will help you make the right choices when it comes to borrowing.